Craig Melvin: Career

 In 2017, Melvin hosted his own true crime series Dateline: Secrets Uncovered.
 It premiered on Oxygen in July 21.

 In 2018, Melvin reported from Pyeongchang County for NBC's coverage of the Winter Olympics in February.
 He was also promoted to weekday news anchor on Today in September and formed the cast of hosts heading Today Third Hour in October.

 In December 2020, Melvin co-hosted NBC's annual broadcast of the lighting of the Rockefeller Center Christmas Tree.

 In March 2022, Melvin announced he would be leaving his hour of MSNBC Reports to focus on Today.

 On January 13, 2025, Melvin stepped into the co-anchor chair alongside Savannah Guthrie and replaced Hoda Kotb, who left the program the week before.

+Melvin was slated to host the 2026 Milan-Cortina Winter Olympics, beginning in Milan on February 6, 2026, however, due to the disappearance of Savannah Guthrie's mother, Nancy Guthrie (which occurred on January 31, 2026), Melvin decided to withdraw from Olympics coverage and remain in New York City.
+Ahmed Fareed will replace Melvin as host as a result.

+On July 16, 2026, in an unauthorized area near the studio of Today, a man went up to Melvin and shouted a racial slur at him.
+Melvin was not injured and the man was arrested.
+Later that day, Melvin said in a statement that he was "doing just fine."

 Personal life

 Melvin married then-ESPN sports anchor and former WRC-TV sports reporter Lindsay Czarniak on October 15, 2011.
 They reside in Connecticut and have a son, Delano (“Del”), who was born in March 2014, and a daughter, Sybil (“Sibby”), who was born in November 2016.
 Melvin is a Christian and attends a congregational church.